ProjectEvergreen/greenwood-demo-adapter-netlify/README.md

 ### SSR Pages

--  ⛔ [`/artists`](https://harmonious-gaufre-bb14cf.netlify.app/artists) - SSR page for rendering Greenwood pages.
+-  ✅ [`/artists`](https://harmonious-gaufre-bb14cf.netlify.app/artists) - SSR page for rendering Greenwood pages.
 This implementation does not work because of `import.meta.url` (see above section on APIs)
-- ✅ [`/artists-manual`](https://harmonious-gaufre-bb14cf.netlify.app/artists-manual) - Same as the above page, but using WCC in a more "manual" fashion for comparison since Netlify does not support `import.meta.url`.
-The WC implementation uses Declarative Shadow DOM and `<slot>`s for composition instead of attributes.

 > _**Note**: There is an interesting issue here because Greenwood would have to do a different type of output for manual bootstrapping vs "idiomatic" bootstrapping.
 Maybe this will have to be an override provided by the adapter plugin at build time?_